mathigon/textbooks/content/divisibility-and-primes/content.md

 Whenever you send an email or visit a secure website, your phone or laptop quietly generates large prime numbers and exchanges public keys with other computers.

----
-> id: goldbach1
-> goals: calculator

-## Mysteries and Unsolved Problems

-### The Goldbach Conjecture

-In 1742, the German mathematician [Christian Goldbach](bio:goldbach) made a curious discovery: he noticed that all even integers (except 2) can be written as the sum of two prime numbers.
-For example, 8 = 5 + 3 and 24 = 13 + 11.
-This
-is quite surprising, because primes are defined using multiplication and factors – and shouldn’t have much to do with addition.

-    .calculator
-      h3 Goldbach Calculator
-      p Pick any even number, to calculate how it#[br]can be written as the sum of two primes. input(type="number", min=4, step=2)
-      p.result.var ${result}

-Goldbach wrote about his observation in a letter to the famous mathematician [Leonhard Euler](bio:euler), but neither of them was able to prove it.
-It became known as the __Goldbach Conjecture__.

-Computers have checked that the Goldbach Conjecture works for every even number up to 4 × 10<sup>18</sup> (that’s a 4 with 18 zeros), but mathematicians have still not found a proof that it works for _all_ even integers.
-And that is a big difference, because there are infinitely many integers, so we couldn’t possibly check all of them.

-Its apparent simplicity made the Goldbach conjecture one of the most famous unsolved problems in mathematics.

----
-> id: twin-primes

-### Twin Primes

-We have already seen that prime numbers get more spread out as they get bigger.
-But they always seem to appear completely random, and occasionally we find two primes right next to each other, just one number apart: these are called __Twin Primes__.

-    p.text-center
-      span.twin
-        span.number-ball 3
-        span.number-ball 5
-      | ,
-      span.twin
-        span.number-ball.blue 11
-        span.number-ball.blue 13
-      | ,
-      span.twin
-        span.number-ball.green 41
-        span.number-ball.green 43
-      | ,
-      span.twin
-        span.number-ball.yellow 101
-        span.number-ball.yellow 103
-      | ,
-      span.twin
-        span.number-ball 2027
-        span.number-ball 2029
-      | ,
-      span.twin
-        span.number-ball.blue 108,377
-        span.number-ball.blue 108,379
-      | ,
-      span.twin
-        span.number-ball.green 1,523,651
-        span.number-ball.green 1,523,653

-The largest known pair of twin primes has an incredible 58,711 digits!
-But are there infinitely many twin primes, just like there are infinitely many primes?
-Nobody knows – the _Twin Prime conjecture_ is another one of the many unsolved problems surrounding the primes.

----
-> id: riemann
-> goals: zoom
-> title: Distribution of the Primes

-### The Riemann Hypothesis

-Mathematicians have spent many centuries exploring the pattern and distribution of prime numbers.
-They seem to appear completely randomly – sometimes there are huge gaps in between consecutive primes, and sometimes we find [twin primes](gloss:twins) right next to each other.

-When only 15 years old, the German mathematician [Carl Friedrich Gauss](bio:gauss) had a groundbreaking new idea: he counted the number of primes up to a certain point, and showed the results in a chart:

-    figure(style="max-width:680px; position:relative;")
-      svg(width=680 height=300 viewBox="0 0 680 300")
-        line.axis(x1=0 y1=280 x2=680 y2=280)
-        g.chart
-          path.pi(fill="none" stroke="#1f7aff")
-          path.log(fill="none" stroke="#b30469")
-          g.small-primes
-        g.numbers
-      .zoom-icon: svg(viewBox="0 0 32 32" class="icon" width=32 height=32)
-        use(xlink:href="/icons.svg#search")

-Along the x-axis you can see all integers.
-Whenever there is a prime, the _{.m-blue}Prime Counting Function_ increases by one.
-As we [zoom out](-> #riemann .zoom-icon), the blue line becomes very smooth.

-{.reveal(when="zoom")} Gauss noticed that the shape of this function looks very similar to the function <mfrac class="m-red"><mi>x</mi><mrow>log(<mi>x</mi>)</mrow></mfrac>.
-He predicted that the two functions are always “approximately similar”, and this was proven in 1896.

----
-> id: riemann1
-> title: The Riemann Hypothesis

-However, as you can see above, there is still a significant error between the actual number of primes, and Gauss’s approximation.
-In 1859, the mathematician [Bernhard Riemann](bio:riemann) discovered an approximation that looked much better, but he wasn’t able to prove that that would _always_ work.
-His idea became known as the __Riemann Hypothesis__.

-Hundreds of mathematicians have tried to prove Riemann’s hypothesis, but all without success.
-It is often considered one of the most difficult and most important unsolved problems in mathematics.
-In 2000, the Clay Mathematics Institute named it one of six __Millennium Prize Problems__ and promised
-$1,000,000 to any mathematician who solves it.